College of Business

 - Be a U.S. citizen or permanent resident and belong to an underrepresented/underserved gender in science, technology, engineering, mathematics, business, and nursing

 - Demonstrate character, motivation and ability to succeed in graduate studies based on academic record and a written essay.

 Each fall, select graduate students are awarded scholarships from the College of Business Board of Trustees (COBBOT).
-Recipients are chosen based on the highest formula scores: [(GPA x 200) + GMAT].
-If a student takes the GRE, a conversion tool is used to estimate their GMAT score.
+Recipients are selected by the College of Business GA and Scholarship Selection Committee.

 COBBOT is a great asset to the College and has helped many students.
 Since 1975, they have provided more than almost two million dollars in annual and endowed scholarships to business students.
 They have helped over 1,500 College of Business students to fulfill their dreams of graduation.